comses-education/github-starter-course/README.md

 Think of these new lines as "conflict dividers".
 The `=======` line is the "center" of the conflict.
 All the content between the  `<<<<<<< HEAD` line and the center line is content that exists in your **local** repository - usually this is YOUR stuff, your changes.
 All the content between the center `========` and `>>>>>>> b781b6b8a51e03e2b5a3d5cfef25fd9567cef53e` is content that is present in the **remote repository**, the changes that you want to bring in.

+If you have multiple conflicts, you may have multiple conflict sections like this in multiple files, they will all start with `<<<<<<< HEAD` and end in a `>>>>>> a-very-long-hash-or-maybe-a-branch-name-but-we-havent-learned-about-branches-yet`.
+You should make sure you've resolved ALL conflicts before committing and pushing your work back up to your remote GitHub repository.

-If you try to push your change to GitHub, GitHub will refuse and tell you that you have encountered a merge conflict.
-So let's set that up for ourselves and see how to resolve them!
+As it stands, if we have local conflicts to resolve and we try to push our changes to GitHub, GitHub will refuse and tell you that you have encountered a merge conflict.
+So let's set that up for ourselves and see how to resolve them.

 #### Assignment 2

-In order to generate a merge conflict by ourselves we'll do something similar to assignment 1, where we edit and commit a file in the GitHub web interface, and edit and commit a file in our local repository using GitHub Desktop.
+In order to generate a merge conflict by ourselves we'll do something similar to Assignment 1, where we edit and commit a file in the GitHub web interface, and edit and commit the same file in our local repository using GitHub Desktop.
 The difference is that we will NOT synchronize the local repository using _fetch_ and _pull_ before committing in GitHub Desktop.

 To learn how to edit a file in the GitHub web interface, please [read here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).